juanuys/juanuys.github.io/about.md

 - like pretty pictures
 - love silly jokes
 - seem to be the mindless bureaucrat of my own paperwork
+- am one part opsimath, one part flâneur, with a pinch of angry 6 year old

 My loved ones are known as [DW, DD1, and DD2](https://www.mumsnet.com/info/acronyms) for the sake of their privacy.